7tena/Data-Structures-And-Algorithms/resources.md

 - llabs() function: This is the long long int version of abs() function.
 Both the input and output are of long long int type.
 - The strtod() is a builtin function in C and C++ STL which interprets the contents of the string as a floating point number and return its value as a double.
 It sets a pointer to point to the first character after the last valid character of the string, only if there is any, otherwise it sets the pointer to null.
 - The floating point number composed of four elements.
 They are sign, Base, Significand and Exponent.
+- Map in C++ STL is implemented using a self balancing binary search tree (typically Red Black Tree).
+This implementation ensures O(Log n) time complexity for search, insert and delete operations.